-The Coast Guard proposes to establish a safety zone on the navigable waters of the Chesapeake Bay in Cape Charles, VA.
-This proposed safety zone would restrict vessel movement in the specified area during the Cape Charles Clam Slam fireworks display between 9:30 p.m. and 10 p.m. on August 1, 2015.
+The Coast Guard is establishing a safety zone on the navigable waters of the Chesapeake Bay in Cape Charles, VA.
+This safety zone will restrict vessel movement in the specified area during the Virginia Chapter Young Presidents Organization and Cape Charles fireworks displays.
 This action is necessary to provide for the safety of life and property on the surrounding navigable waters during the fireworks displays.

 Start Further Info

 If you have questions on this rule, call or email LCDR Gregory Knoll, Waterways Management Division Chief, Sector Hampton Roads, Coast Guard; telephone (757) 668-5581, email Gregory.J.Knoll@uscg.mil.
 If you have questions on viewing or submitting material to the docket, call Cheryl Collins, Program Manager, Docket Operations, telephone (202) 366-9826.

 End Further Info